James Squillante: Biography

 In fall 1960, Squillante was indicted on extortion charges.
 Reportedly, the Gambino family worried that Squillante could not handle the upcoming trial and probable prison sentence.
 So, to "put him out of his misery," the family ordered Squillante's death.
-On September 23, 1960, Squillante disappeared.
-According to some accounts, Squillante was handcuffed live to the steering wheel of a rusty Chevrolet and the car was moved into a baling press type compactor.
+On September 30, 1960, Squillante disappeared.
+According to some accounts, Squillante was handcuffed alive to the steering wheel of a rusty Chevrolet and the car was moved into a baling press type compactor.
 The metal was then melted down in an open hearth furnace.
 However, some newspaper accounts of that period claim that Squillante was seen on September 30 at 2 a.m. driving around the Bronx in his brother-in-law's car.
-Squillante's body was never found and no murder suspects were ever arrested.
+Squillante's body was never found and no murder suspects were never arrested.